 See an animal in distress?
 Call (617) 426-9170, press option 1

-Rescue Services’ hours of operation are Monday – Saturday, 9:30AM – 5:30PM; closed on Sundays.
+Rescue Services’ hours of operation are Monday – Friday, 9:30AM – 5:30PM; closed on Saturdays and Sundays.
 While we are currently unable to provide 24/7 emergency response, our ARL makes every effort to answer an animal’s call for help as quickly as possible.

 To ensure that an animal gets the assistance that it needs, please follow these steps: